 In 2019, the holding company for Bumble and Badoo was acquired by investment firm Blackstone for $3 billion.
 Investigations into sexual misconduct allegations at Magic Leap, specifically against Andreev, shook Bumble’s reputation as a pro-feminist app, although Andreev has been acquitted of any irresponsibility.

-We have collected data and statistics on Bumble revenue, valuation and users.
+We have collected data and statistics on Bumble.
 Read on below to find out more.

 |Launch date||December 2014|